 Skip to main content

-This is the best starting tutorial if you are new to the Elata SDK.
+Use this page if you are new to the SDK and want one successful scaffolded app running locally before you integrate anything manually.
+If you want the full map (rPPG primary, EEG optional, Bluetooth to connect a headset) with scaffold vs step-by-step vs overview, use Build A Browser App.
 The goal is simple: get a working app running locally, understand which template maps to which sensor workflow, and know where to go next.

 What You Will Build

-You will scaffold one of the published demo apps with @elata-biosciences/create-elata-demo.
+You will scaffold one of the published starter apps with @elata-biosciences/create-elata-demo.
 Pick the template that matches your goal:

-• eeg-web-demo: browser EEG processing app with synthetic data
+• eeg-demo: optional: browser EEG processing with synthetic data

 Why Start Here